jessicahattig/Pig-Dice/TESTS.md

 Describe: Game();

-Test: Player 1 and 2 score should start at zero and be assigned a ID.
+Test: Player 1 and 2 score should start at zero.
 Code:
   const game = new Game();
   const player1 = new Player("Player 1");